The original story above aired on Sept. 28, 2013 on KLAS TV in Las Vegas.

 Setting a timeframe challenge to land on Mars can be compared to another space travel challenge given by President John F. Kennedy while speaking to Congress in May of 1961, “I believe that this nation should commit itself to achieving the goal before this decade is out of landing a man on the moon and returning him safely to the Earth.”

-Kennedy, in September of 1962 during a speech at Rice Stadium in Houston, Texas, proclaimed not only America would land a man on the moon, but also “do the other things.”
+Kennedy, on September 12 of 1962 during a speech at Rice Stadium in Houston, Texas, proclaimed not only America would land a man on the moon, but also “do the other things.”